 Rather than spending time blaming each other, it would have been better if they self-assessed their culpability that contributed to the dysfunction of the marriage and then repent to God.

 Mable seemed to believe, by her words and actions, that if she repeatedly reminded Biff of all of his errors, he would change.
 Rarely is anyone motivated to change by nagging, complaining, or accusing.
-It certainly is not how the Savior approached us in our sin:
+It indeed is not how the Savior approached us in our sin:

 Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance? – Romans 2:4